nbaglivo/graphql/PITCHME.md

 # GraphQL

-Disclaimer: This is not a technical thing, just present a problem and a possible soluction.
+Disclaimer: This is not a technical thing, just presents a problem and a possible solution.
 Also I'm not and expert and this need more work.

 ---

 @title[fundamental]

-### This starts with a simple questions.
+### This starts with a simple question:

 In terms of what data matters...
 Who knows better?
 The server or the client?